yasakei/neutron_syntax/docs/reference/module-system.md

 ### Recommendation

 **Remove the lib/ folder** if you're only using built-in modules.
-The built-in modules (json, math, sys, convert, time, http) are now loaded directly from the runtime.
+The built-in modules (json, math, sys, fmt, time, http) are now loaded directly from the runtime.

 If you want to keep custom `.nt` library files, you can:
 - Keep them in the project root